 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Chaplains also work one-on-one with children, particularly preteens and teens.
-In fact, teenagers often need to share feelings and experiences with a trusted adult who is not a parent because they fear their true feelings will upset their parents.
+Chaplains can also work one-on-one with children and teens.
+Teens may need to share feelings and experiences with a trusted adult who is not a parent.
+They may fear their true feelings will upset their parents.

 A chaplain may be assigned to your child’s care team.
-If you’re not sure, ask your nurse or social worker.
+If you are not sure, ask your care team.
 Most hospitals have chaplains on call 24 hours a day.
 The department where they work may be called Spiritual Care, Pastoral Care, Chaplaincy, or a related name.

 Reviewed: November 2022